Michael Adu-Poku

-Micheal Kofi Adu-Poku (born 22 September 2005) is an English professional footballer who plays as a winger for side Barrow on loan from club Watford.
+Michael Kofi Adu-Poku (born 22 September 2005) is an English professional footballer who plays as a winger for EFL League Two club Newport County on loan from club Watford.

 Career

 Adu-Poku joined Watford in 2018 having had a successful trial for the Watford Under-13s team.
-Adu-Poku made his senior debut on 7 January, 2023 in the FA Cup against Reading F.C.
+Adu-Poku made his senior debut on 7 January, 2023 in the FA Cup against Reading.
 He reflected that he couldn't dominate physically in senior football as he does routinely in youth football and that it was a step up for him.
 Two weeks later, On 21 January, 2023 he made his league debut appearing as a second-half substitute at home against Rotherham United.
-In March 2024 he signed on loan with Maidstone United.
-The following season he played on loan for Solihull Moors.

-On March 12, 2025, Adu-Poku joined National League side Rochdale on loan until May 5th.
+He joined Kings Langley on a month-long loan in February 2024, then signed on loan with Maidstone United for the remainder of the season the following month.